2014–15 Michigan State Spartans men's basketball team: Season summary

 In the Big Ten season, the Spartans were swept by Maryland and suffered bad losses to Nebraska, Illinois, and Minnesota in overtime.
 However, the Spartans rallied late in the season, winning six of their last eight conference games including a win over No. 23 Ohio State and wins at Michigan and at Illinois.
 MSU finished the season in a three-way tie for third place in conference.
 The Spartans finished the season with an overall record of 21–10, 12–6 in the Big Ten regular season.
 The Spartans got hot in the Big Ten tournament beating Ohio State and No. 8 Maryland.
 They challenged No. 6 Wisconsin for the tournament title, eventually losing the Big Ten tournament Championship in overtime.

-The Spartans received an at-large bid in the NCAA tournament as a No. 7 seed in the East Region.
+The Spartans received an at-large bid to the NCAA tournament as a No. 7 seed in the East Region.
 The bid was MSU's 18th straight trip to the NCAA Tournament.
 MSU beat Georgia in the First Round and surprised No. 2-seeded and No. 6-ranked Virginia in the Second Round.
 With the win, the Spartans advanced to their fourth straight Sweet Sixteen and seventh Sweet Sixteen in eight years.
 In the Sweet Sixteen, they faced No. 3-seeded and No. 13-ranked Oklahoma.
 MSU defeated Oklahoma by four.
 Valentine scored 18 points and Trice contributed 24.
 The win sent MSU to the Elite Eight for the second consecutive year and their fourth trip since 2009.
 Louisville awaited the Spartans in the Elite Eight.
 The Spartans were pushed to overtime, but again came up with the victory, earning a trip to their seventh Final Four under Tom Izzo.
 Trice was named the Regional's MVP.
 In the Final Four, the Spartans fell to the eventual National Champions for the second straight season, losing a rematch of their Champions Classic game to Duke in the National Semifinal.